 From my decades of working in several different career fields, there are three general skills categories I believe need to be emphasized:

-One final point all the skill suggestions.
-You don?t need to be an expert in any of them.
+One final point on all the skill suggestions.
+You don’t need to be an expert in any of them.
 You just need to be better than most people are.
-I?m certainly not the best writer on the web, but I?m making a comfortable living just by being above average.
+I’m certainly not the best writer on the web, but I’m making a comfortable living just by being above average.

-If you?re better than the average person at a skill ? that?s actually easier to do than you might think ? everybody who knows less than you is a potential client.
-And the better you are at that skill, the bigger your potential market is.
+If you’re better than the average person at a skill – that’s actually easier to do than you might think – everybody who knows less than you is a potential client.
+And the better you are at that skill, the bigger your potential market will be.

 Final Thoughts on Why Skills are More Important than Credentials

-There?s not much we can do about the state of the job market, and even less about the economy.
+There’s not much we can do about the state of the job market, and even less about the economy.
 But falling back on credentials, like a college degree or many years of experience, is increasingly becoming a losing proposition.
-The best way to fight the tide ? and to learn to surf on top of ? is by developing new skills that will increase your value in an increasingly complicated and unpredictable economy.
+The best way to fight the tide – and to learn to surf on top of it – is by developing new skills that will increase your value in an increasingly complicated and unpredictable economy.

 We all owe it to ourselves to do all we can in this all-important survival category.

 What are you doing to either improve your existing skills or to develop new ones?